 • Our efficient process and production flow helps to ensure customer satisfaction.

-• We are ISO 9001:2008 certified, Certificate # 2595-00 (Akron, Ohio and Glendale, Arizona facilities).
+• We are ISO 9001:2015 certified, Certificate # 2595-00 (Akron, Ohio – Glendale, Arizona and Jacksonville, Florida facilities).
 The Quality Control Department oversees the ISO certification and statistical process control.

 Quality Assurance Testing

 A variety of comprehensive physical property tests are conducted before, during and after our treatment processes.
 The following is a list of some of these tests:

 Titration is a laboratory technique to determine the chemical properties of the BLACKNITRIDE™.
 H&M is committed to maintain the properties of the solution within the appropriate parameters according to customer specifications.

 Samples of the base metal are placed in an epoxy medium and mounted in a laboratory press.
 The material is heated, cured for two minutes, cooled for three minutes and then polished in preparation for microscopic testing.

 Tukon hardness tester is a microscopic testing for hardness and case depth to verify the degree to which the process has permeated the surface of the material.

 Metallograph is an in-depth microscopic test to determine case depth, as well as grain structure of the material.

 Superficial hardness tester is a non-microscopic hardness test procedure.